Thousands face evacuation after destruction of huge Ukraine dam blamed on Russia

 Thousands face evacuation after destruction of huge Ukraine dam blamed on Russian forces

-President Volodymyr Zelensky calls attack on dam ‘war crime’ and ‘largest man-made environmental disaster in Europe in decades’
+Ukrainian president Volodymyr Zelensky calls attack on dam a ‘war crime’ and the ‘largest manmade environmental disaster in Europe in decades’

 Soviet-era dam destroyed near Zaporizhzhia nuclear plant